 In the most recent year in which statistics are available, Huntington Beach had a violent crime rate that was lower than 60% of the rest of California.
 Already wary from the constant flow of tourists, the police force may be more interested in keep the city’s crime rates low than fully assessing every person or situation.
 Even something as mild as a rowdy party or an evening stroll could end with you being taken to the police department.

 That is why we at Balboa Bail Bonds have such a passion and interest in helping those who have been arrested in Huntington Beach.
 We believe that everyone is innocent until proven guilty, and the courts should only hold people in jail if they are paying for their crime.
-If you have been arrested, you deserve to await your trial at home with your loved ones.
+If you have been arrested for domestic violence or another serious offense, you deserve to await your trial at home with your loved ones.
 Call our agents at (619) 760-2222.
 We want to help you.

 Many people assume they can’t afford bail.
 They see the price the judge has set for them and they balk at such a high number.
 With many of us living paycheck to paycheck these days, who has enough stashed away for such intense emergencies?
 Well, if you hire one of our agents, you will only need to pay our low 10% premium.
 Meaning, if your bail was set at $5,000, you would only owe us $500.

 Even better, that $500 does not have to be a lump sum payment.
 We often offer flexible payment schedule, that allow you to pay us back as you can afford to.
 Our agents deal in compassion, first and foremost.
 If you are honest with us about your financial situation, we will do everything we can to work out a payment plan that works for you.
 At the end of the day, we want you out of jail as quickly as possible so you can start preparing for your trial in the comfort of your own home.